aldew5/Falling-Blocks/README.md

 This project is an adaption of a tutorial series created by Tech With Tim that you can find here: https://www.youtube.com/watch?v=i6xMBig-pP4&list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5

 # Requirements
 You must have pygame installed to run the application.
+You can install it with `pip install pygame`.